Admin-7/Mr-Robot-techniques/Security-training:-Individuals-versus-Assholes-with-Resources.md

 ## Prerequisites

-Before you dive too deeply into this practice material, you should first explore the following lower-hanging fruit:
+Before you dive too deeply into this practice material, you should first explore the following lower-hanging fruit in the following order:

 1. [[Security training: Individuals versus Random Assholes]]